 [6] 3GPP TS 36.216: "Evolved Universal Terrestrial Radio Access (E-UTRA); Physical layer for relaying operation".

+[MF-1] MFA TR MF.100, “Guidelines for MulteFire Specifications (Release 1)”

 3 Definitions, symbols and abbreviations

 3.1 Definitions

-For the purposes of the present document, the terms and definitions given in TR 21.905 [1] and the following apply.
-A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].
+For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
+A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].